Links on Android Authority may earn us a commission. Learn more.

-Disney Plus is now live in the US, Canada, and the Netherlands.
+Disney Plus is live in the US and many other parts of the world.
 If you live in those markets, you can stream thousands of TV episodes from the history of Disney.
 But which are the best Disney Plus TV shows?

 To be perfectly honest, the series that are currently available to stream from Disney Plus are mostly targeting kids.
 There are a few exceptions, but the majority of the Disney Plus TV shows lineup is not meant solely for adults.
 Having said that, many young adults will likely enjoy going back in time to stream some older Disney Plus series on the service.
-With all that in mind, here are the best Disney Plus TV shows on the service, with a quick look at things to come.
+With all that in mind, here are the best Disney Plus TV shows on the service.

 Disney Plus is now the home to the terrific 1987 animated series.
 It helped to usher in a new era of animated TV series from Disney.
 The show was based in large part on the Disney Uncle Scrooge comic books that were written and drawn by the great Carl Barks.
 Scrooge McDuck and his three grandnephews Huey, Dewey, and Louie go on a number of Indiana Jones-style adventures around the world in this show.
 It’s like watching a great action series, but one made for kids and kids of all ages.